newish musings

 native in GLSL and implemented in Python to work on number sequences of equal length (dot) or only 3-tuples of numbers (cross).

-𝟚𝟚· coding While I use Unicode extensively and appreciate its near universal adoption and support, I object to any description of it as a "character set".
-It is a partial
+𝟚𝟚· coding While I use Unicode extensively and appreciate its near universal adoption and support, I object to any description of it as a "character set". [continued]

 𝟚𝟙· coding I updated my color text routines that I use in all my Python tools to proceess faster when read into Emacs.
 One day, I may create an IDE for my ‘neo-retro’